isiesem2024-beta-dev/beta_webpage/docs/Registration/index.md

 ## Fees

 Registration fees vary based on your ISIE membership status, the timing of your registration, and the category of participant.
-Please note that our early bird registration concludes on June 25, 2024 (inclusive, UTC+8).
+Please note that our early bird registration has already concluded on June 25, 2024 (inclusive, UTC+8).
 The fee structure is as follows:

 For non-ISIE members:

-- Early bird: 400 EUR / 450 USD / 3200 CNY (students), 500 EUR / 550 USD / 4000 CNY (non-students)
+- <del>Early bird (already concluded): 400 EUR / 450 USD / 3200 CNY (students), 500 EUR / 550 USD / 4000 CNY (non-students)</del>
 - Regular: 460 EUR / 500 USD / 3600 CNY (students), 560 EUR / 600 USD / 4400 CNY (non-students)

 For ISIE members:

-- Early bird: 350 EUR / 395 USD / 2800 CNY (students), 450 EUR / 495 USD / 3600 CNY (non-students)
+- <del>Early bird (already concluded): 350 EUR / 395 USD / 2800 CNY (students), 450 EUR / 495 USD / 3600 CNY (non-students)</del>
 - Regular: 410 EUR / 445 USD / 3200 CNY (students), 510 EUR / 545 USD / 4000 CNY (non-students)

 All prices include lunch and dinner for the duration of the conference.